 If you haven’t already bought, made, or otherwise acquired a face mask, this is your last warning: You need to do so.
-(Here are some places where you can still find reusable face masks in stock.)
 Before this pandemic began, most of us never really thought about face masks.
 Your doctor or dentist would be wearing one during certain exams or procedures, and if you saw someone wearing one in public, the assumption was that they were sick, or very concerned about becoming sick.
 Now, we’re all very concerned about becoming sick.
 While many of us are still quarantining, in some areas of the world, the worst has passed and restrictions are lifting.
 However, these pictures prove that face masks are just one part of the new normal.

 United States Senate

 Here in the United States, Senator Lamar Alexander of Tennesee adjusts his reusable face mask as he prepares for a day working for the health and safety of American citizens.

 In London, the streets aren’t exactly hustling and bustling like they used to be, but here two women taking a walk.
 Now, even if you aren’t getting near others, face masks are still a good idea.